OpenAPI & Swagger

 Choosing the Documentation UI

 Okapi ships with three interactive UIs: Swagger UI (default), ReDoc, and Scalar.
-The UI rendered at /docs is selectable, while each UI also stays reachable at its own dedicated route (/swagger, /redoc, /scalar) regardless of the selection.
+The UI rendered at /docs is selectable.
+With okapi.Default(), each UI also stays reachable at its own dedicated route (/swagger, /redoc, /scalar); with okapi.New(), only /docs is served (see Restricting to a single UI).

 Select it with the UI field on okapi.OpenAPI: